top of page

 My work is abstract with subtle imagery of the environment, nature vs. the manmade.

 I work in painting and hybrid traditional/digital prints.
 I create paintings in traditional media.
 I appreciate them as they are, then transform some paintings, parts of paintings, remnants, and residue with digital media.
+In creating digital prints I paint digitally and add shapes and textures from my paintings.
 It is an ongoing conversation between my art in different media.

 The structures of my more recent paintings are reminiscent of analytic cubism, however I don’t start with an object to depict and then look at it from different angles.
 I begin by drawing an abstract structure.
 Currently my lines are mostly organic and only sometimes straight or angular.
 I try to stay within the boundaries of the picture plane only sometimes allowing the lines to leave the edge.
+(Lately my compositions have left the edge of the picture plane more.)
 When I paint I slowly pull out various shapes in the drawings, sometimes combining two or more to form a new shape.
 When I paint I’m also trying to create different textures for each shape or area with brushstrokes and abstract textures formed by dripping paint and blotting it.
-(In my hybrid traditional/digital prints these textures reappear).
-I end the painting when it feels right.
+(In my hybrid traditional/digital prints these structures, shapes, and textures reappear).
+I end the painting or print when it feels right.
 I generally recognize something, an animal, object, or situation.

 I have also been inspired by the recent exhibition Animals in Japanese Art at the Honolulu Museum.
 I like the way animals are depicted as metaphors for human behavior and relationships with the environment.